 If you can fit this is to an activity you enjoy every day, this is perfect!
 Huskies would love nothing more than to pull you along for miles on a skateboard (don’t worry, I can’t skateboard either!)
 But hopefully, you get my point!

 2) Are You At Work All Day?

-Huskies require a lot of attention, so if you work all day, every day, it’s not only unfair for your Husky but it will also lead them to destructiveness, behavior issues, and will cause seperation anxiety.
+Huskies require a lot of attention, so if you work all day, every day, it’s not only unfair for your Husky, but it will also lead to destructiveness and other behavioral issues, as well as separation anxiety.

 If you’re in a household with a partner and/or with kids, this can work out perfectly fine, just as long as there aren’t entire days where your Husky will be alone.

 One thing to note: Of course, there are many people out there who have a Husky and work a fulltime job.
 However, special arrangements are likely made, you can either obtain an hour break to go home and spend time with your Husky, or you have people come over to your house and give your Husky company.